books

 This book was written in confinement, finished in freedom, and earned through survival.

-Still, the story never left.
+Still, the story never left me.

-This book took everything out of me, yet I refused to stop.
+This book took everything out of me — yet quitting was never an option.

 Excerpt from the Book: